GeyserMC/GeyserWiki/_includes/setup/instructions/geyser/selfhost/fabric.md

    To achieve that, you have two options: <br>

     - Portforwarding: Open the Geyser port (e.g. 19132) on the UDP protocol in your router/modem, and in the Windows/Linux firewall.
-      After doing this, players can connect with your public IPv4 + port to your server.
+      [Our portforwarding guide](/geyser/portforwarding) explains how to do this in detail.
-      See [here](https://www.lifewire.com/how-to-port-forward-4163829) for a helpful guide. <br>
+      Then, players can connect with your public IPv4 + port to your server. <br>

     - playit.gg: Instead of opening a port (which might not be an option/if you do not want to expose your home ip), you can use the playit.gg service to create a tunnel for you to route the traffic through.
 See our [playit.gg guide](/geyser/playit-gg).